 What's happening right now?

-The Democratic.
+The Democrats.

-What's happening with who and where?
+What part, be specific, what's happening with who and where?

-You're not being specific because I would argue, I think I can make your argument better than you're making it.
+Because I would argue, I think I can make your argument better than you're making it.

-And that is the hang on.
+And that is the, hang on.

-That is the fact that in many big cities where you have uh higher populations of African Americans, uh, I don't see the law and order and the safety and security that every American deserves that they're not getting.
+That is the fact that in many big cities where you have higher populations of African Americans, I don't see the law and order and the safety and security that every American deserves that they're not getting.

 People shot whose names we'll never hear about.

-We spend per capita the highest amount on on a student than any industrialized country with the worst results.
+We spend per capita the highest amount on a student than any industrialized country with the worst results.

 Again, democratic cities, democratic states for decades.

-Okay, safety and security, law and order, and education.
+Safety and security, law and order, and education.

 Okay, I can look at big cities ran by whites, and they have the same issues.

-You can't have listen, you're still trying to conflate a human rights issue, which is blacks are still dealing with systemic racism.
+Listen, you're still trying to conflate a human rights issue, which is blacks are still dealing with systemic racism.

-And here's the problem, and this is why the Democrats are are winning this and making us look terrible.
+And here's the problem, and this is why the Democrats are winning this and making us look terrible.

-They're dealing with it like as a human Joe came out and said, Hey, listen, we're gonna deal with systemic racism.
+Like Joe came out and said, hey, listen, we're going to deal with systemic racism.

 Out of 5,200 banks, that is systemic.